ivangabriele/semantic-release-config/README.md

 **Package name:** `@ivangabriele/semantic-release-config-monorepo`.

-**Description:** A basic configuration for Semantic Release when using a monorepo and NPM or Yarn as package manager.
+**Description:** A basic configuration for Semantic Release when using a monorepo and NPM or Yarn as package manager with packages in a `packages/` folder.

 Check the package [README](./packages/monorepo/README.md).